catppuccin/musicbee/README.md

 ## Development

-Currently only working on this whenever I feel like it, so progress has been very slow.
+Currently only working on this whenever I feel like it, so progress has been fairly sporadic

-The theme is currently very flat - this is an issue I'm aware of and plan to get around to (hopefully soon)

-It's also possible the base colours are slightly too bright and should be shifted down by 1 - if you have any suggestions on either, let me know!

 ### Things to do

 -   [x] Basic theme